kubernetes/community/contributors/new-contributor-playground/new-contributor-notes.md

 ### Working with docs

 Docs use `k8s-ci-robot`.
-Approval process is the same as for any k8s repo In docs, `master` branch is the current version of the docs.
+Approval process is the same as for any k8s repo.
+In docs, `master` branch is the current version of the docs.
 So always branch from `master`.
 It's continuous deployment For a specific release docs, branch from `release-1.X`.